seasketch/geoprocessing/website/docs/tutorials/newproject.md

 ?
 What software license would you like to use?
 BSD-3-Clause ?
 What AWS region would you like to deploy functions in? us-west-1 ?
-What languages will your reports be published in, other than English? (leave blank for none) Portuguese ?
-What type of planning area does your project have?
-Other ?
-What is the name of the planning area as it should be displayed in reports? (e.g. Samoa) Micronesia ?
-What is the projects minimum longitude (left) in degrees (-180.0 to 180.0) 135.3 ?
-What is the projects minimum latitude (bottom) in degrees (-90.0 to 90.0)? -1.2 ?
-What is the projects maximum longitude (right) in degrees (-180.0 to 180.0)?
-165.7 ?
-What is the projects maximum latitude (top) in degrees (-90.0 to 90.0)?
-13.5 ?
-What starter-template would you like to install? template-blank-project - blank starter project
+What languages will your reports be published in, other than English? (leave blank for none) Portuguese
 ```

 After pressing Enter, your project will be created and all NodeJS software dependencies installed.